wtPLSQL/wtPLSQL/docs/demo/README.md

 PASS Ad-Hoc Test.
 EQ - Expected "1" and got "1"
 ```

-This ad-hoc test also demonstrates implicit data type conversion, which allows a wider variety of testing.
-Many data types are converted to VARCHAR2 before comparison.
-This ensures most results are captured and reported exactly as they were tested.
+Note: This ad-hoc test also demonstrates implicit data type conversion.

 The majority of wtPLSQL testing uses a Test Runner.
 A Test Runner is a PL/SQL package written by the tester.
 [This page](Test-Runner.md) has an example of a very simple [Test Runner](Test-Runner.md).
 All the examples below will use Test Runners.